Herzfeld-Lab/GEOCLASS-image/README.md

 # Installation
 ## Operating System
-The NN_Class software is meant to run on UNIX-based operating systems, primarily MacOS and Ubuntu.
+The GEOCLASS-image software is meant to run on UNIX-based operating systems, primarily MacOS and Ubuntu.
 It has been tested on the following systems:
 - MacOS 10.14 "Mojave"
 - MacOS 10.15 "Catalina"
 - Ubuntu 18.04 "Bionic Beaver"